 About

-I'm a documentary photographer based in Bangalore, available for photo-story assignments across India.
-I'm fluent in Tamil, Telugu, Hindi, English and can speak in Kannada.
+Smitha is a documentary photographer based in Bangalore, available for photo-story assignments across India.
+She's fluent in Tamil, Telugu, Hindi, English and Kannada.

 Quick link to my portrait and fine art print offerings: http://www.photokari.com